Fame of Sharing Anthropology

 - To what extent does the expanded world of social sharing reproduce, or even exacerbate, existing hierarchies, what Karen Brodkin, Sandra Morgen, and Janis Hutchinson termed Anthropology as White Public Space?
-Last December I ran a relatively open if low-volume poll to figure out the top or favorite anthropology blogs.
+In December 2011 I ran a relatively open if low-volume poll to figure out the top or favorite anthropology blogs.
 Most of the bloggers, especially at the top, were male, and almost all were white.
 As Virginia Dominguez pointed out in her 2011 presidential address, the anthropology blogosphere has lit up over the science issue, galvanized over open access, but had not a peep about the original AAA report on race and racism, and relative silence on “Anthropology as White Public Space?”

 Of course, many of those anthropology bloggers would themselves point to marginality.
 Their work is not at the core, they are the great uncited masses.
 However, I would not be so sure–I am beginning to suspect that the idea of who must cite whom is giving way to a new index of visibility, which is often online.

 I have no wish to indulge in jaundiced skepticism–nothing new to see, move on; or to invoke a simplistic reproduction of hierarchies–but it does seem worth attending to these anthropologies of value as we plunge into a world of digitized social sharing, lest we unwittingly pay ourselves with the “false coin of our own dreams.”